 - 1 tsp ground cinnamon

-- In a 9x9 oven-safe dish, mix together butter, sugar and cinnamon well.
+- In a 9x9 oven-safe dish, mix together butter, sugar, vanilla, and ground cinnamon well.
 Use your hands (clean!) or a large spoon to toss the sweet potatoes in the butter-sugar mixture.
-Make sure each sweet potato is well coated in the mixture and laying in one-ish layer.
+Make sure each sweet potato is well coated in the mixture and laying in an even layer.
 It's okay if it's not completely one layer.

 - Put in the oven for an hour, until potatoes are fork-tender, the sugar has caramelized, and there is a caramel syrup in the dish.

 - Let cool for 10 minutes before serving.

 Nutrition Information:Yield: 8 Serving Size: 1

 Amount Per Serving: Calories: 251 Total Fat: 12g Saturated Fat: 7g Trans Fat: 0g Unsaturated Fat: 3g Cholesterol: 31mg Sodium: 118mg Carbohydrates: 36g Fiber: 2g Sugar: 27g Protein: 1g